fandres17/SatelliteTaskCMake/README.md

 # SatelliteTaskCMake
 Satellite tasking simulation with 2 satellites and a terrain station.
 The input of the system is a txt file with different tasks, each task contanining a number of resources and payoff.
-This tasks have to be assigned by the terrain station to the satellites taking into account that if a resource is being used by the satellite, then no other task that uses the same resource should be assigned to the satellite.
+These tasks have to be assigned by the terrain station to the satellites taking into account that if a resource is being used by the satellite, then no other task that uses the same resource should be assigned to the satellite.
 Each task contains a payoff which is a number indicating the benefit of executing it.
-The goal for the terraing station is to maximize payoff in the assignation of tasks.
+The goal for the terrain station is to maximize payoff in the assignation of tasks.

 ## Structure
 ``` text